 Deakin Research Innovations can provide you with advice and information relating to all aspects of IP.
-They have developed a fact sheet containing useful information about intellectual property (PDF, 243.4KB).
+They have developed a fact sheet containing useful information about intellectual property (PDF, 313.8KB).

-The Intellectual Property Policy documents how IP developed at Deakin is managed and applies to all staff, students and Honorary staff of Deakin University.
+The Intellectual property policy (PDF, 243.4KB) documents how IP developed at Deakin is managed and applies to all staff, students and Honorary staff of Deakin University.

 Students are encouraged to seek independent legal advice prior to entering into any agreement.